-Malasana Pose is well-known for stretching the ankles, lower hamstrings, groins, and back torso as well as strengthening the quadriceps, hamstrings, gluteal muscles, calf muscles, core, and the lower back.
+Malasana Pose is well-known for stretching and strengthening muscles, the core, and the lower back.
 The asana also invites many other physical, mental, and spiritual benefits.

 Squatting used to be an ordinary posture for our ancestors.
 Through daily routine and normal practice, they were comfortable keeping their torso and upper legs hinged at a 160-degree angle.
 Nowadays, many of use sit in chairs, beds or cars all day long.
 We are most comfortable having our bodies set in a 90-degree angle.

 So, we sit and we slouch; slowly, but surely, losing mobility in our hips and back.
 Unknowingly, our posture is fueling the fire for a wide range of health problems later in life.
 Fortunately, Malasana contradicts these common practices and keeps our joints well “oiled” for long-term use.

 Yogi Squat, Garland Pose Modifications

 Malasana Yoga Pose Benefits (Garland Pose):